 Suwanee real estate is some of the most expensive in Georgia, although Suwanee house values don't compare to the most expensive real estate in the U.S.

-Suwanee is a decidedly white-collar city, with fully 89.49% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Suwanee is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Suwanee who work in management occupations (17.87%), sales jobs (13.52%), and office and administrative support (12.23%).
+Suwanee is a decidedly white-collar city, with fully 90.83% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Suwanee is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Suwanee who work in management occupations (16.07%), sales jobs (13.13%), and office and administrative support (11.89%).

 Also of interest is that Suwanee has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Suwanee in 2010 was $34,134, which is wealthy relative to Georgia and the nation.
-This equates to an annual income of $136,536 for a family of four.
-However, Suwanee contains both very wealthy and poor people as well.
+The per capita income in Suwanee in 2018 was $39,292, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $157,168 for a family of four.

-Suwanee is a very ethnically-diverse city.
+Suwanee is an extremely ethnically-diverse city.
 The people who call Suwanee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Suwanee residents report their race to be White, followed by Asian.
-Suwanee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.51% of the city’s residents.
-Important ancestries of people in Suwanee include Irish, German, Italian, and European.
+Important ancestries of people in Suwanee include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Suwanee is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Korean and Langs. of India.